mahautlatinis/mahautlatinis/README.md

 ##### Introduction

 * 🍼 Currently in parental leave
-* 💼 Working remotely at Greenly as a Software Engineer since 2022
 * 🖥️ Learned programming at 42 Paris in 2021
 * 🎓 Certified Digital Entrepreneur by HEC Paris
 * 🏢 ex-Deloitte consultant specialized in Salesforce Marketing Cloud